jimboobrien/concert-aggregator/docs/dashboard-spec.md

 ### Frontend Framework
 - React.js with hooks for state management
-- Material-UI or Chakra UI for components
+- Bootstrap 5 with React Bootstrap for UI components
 - React Router for navigation

 ### State Management